Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 In real life, each step takes a different amount of time, but the logic is similar: from any starting point you first reach “skilled worker” level, then stabilize in an EB-3-eligible role, and only after that build toward EB-2 requirements.

-How not to break your own path to a green card
+How not to undermine your own path to a green card

 In addition to “right” steps, there are also common mistakes that can seriously damage your route: